 - Paula DiNardo is the UNH Prelaw Advisor and the Chair of the UNH Prelaw Advising Committee

-- Her office is currently located in Hood House (Room 106)
+- Her office is temporarily located in Kendall Hall (room 315) during the renovations of Hood House.

 - She is a member of the Northeast Association of Prelaw Advisors (NAPLA), works closely with UNH faculty and law school admissions contacts to keep abreast of the latest trends and research regarding admission to and succeeding in law school.

 - To arrange a meeting with her, login to Wildcat Advising.
 Select "Other" and "Prelaw Advising."
 If you are and alum, or unable to meet in person during the work day, you may call to arrange a telephone appointment with her, or correspond through phone (603.862.3485) or email (firstname.lastname@example.org) to discuss you options and answer your questions.

 - Law School Admission Council (LSAC) - this is where you should start!